wp-papi/wp-papi.github.io/src/docs/properties/repeater.md

 --------------|---------------|----------------------------------------------------------
-add_new_label | 'Add new row' | Add new label text. closed_rows   | false         | When this is true the existing rows will be closed when the page is loaded. items         | array         | The array of properties, the same key/values as `$this->property` method or `papi_property` function has.
+add_new_label | 'Add new row' | Add new label text. closed_rows   | false         | When this is true the existing rows will be closed when the page is loaded. items         | array         | The array of properties, the same key/values as `papi_property` function has.
 You can't use repeater or flexible inside a repeater. layout        | 'table'       | Choose between `table` or `row`. limit         | -1 (no limit) | Prevent how many post references that can be added.